Mining

 Resource probes

 Resource probes are deployable ship equipment, and are required for effective mining.
-They serve to “scan” the local area and provide information to mining ships about the location and concentration of local resources.
+They serve to “scan” the local area and provide information to mining ships about the location and concentration of resources that can be mined.

-Resource probe data can be viewed by either hovering the mouse over a probe or by using the map view’s Mining overlay (see the Map section).
+Resource probe data can be viewed in the map by either hovering the mouse over a probe or by using the map view’s Mining overlay (see the Map section).

 Resource probes can be carried and deployed by any ship.
-It’s common to send scouts out with satellites and resource probes to deploy while exploring.
+It is common to send scouts out with satellites and resource probes to deploy while exploring.

 Automine behavior